-- AVTEC provides the following services to all students: tutoring, study skills, and possibly a peer tutor.
-AVTEC instructors may provide untimed tests on paper-based tests, and a quiet place to take tests may be arranged.
-However, additional time on assignments outside of class (homework) may not be allowed. - You do not have to inform AVTEC that you have a disability.
-However, if you will be seeking accommodations, please notify us as soon as possible. - Your IEP or ILP from high school may help demonstrate accommodations in the past that have worked for you.
-However, AVTEC is not required to follow this same plan.
-Please see the difference between High School and Post-Secondary School Accommodations from the AVTEC website. - Each AVTEC program has its own physical requirements for admission.
-Please review the admission requirements for the program of your interest to see if you meet the minimum requirements.
+- AVTEC offers the following services to all students: tutoring, study skills, and possibly a peer tutor.
+Instructors may provide untimed tests and a quiet place to take a test, however, additional time on assignments is not guaranteed. - Your IEP or ILP from high school may help demonstrate accommodations that worked for you in the past.
+Post-secondary schools provide a different level of support by making reasonable accommodation in instructional programs which do not alter the essential content or requirements of a course or program. - Each AVTEC program has its own physical requirements for admission.
+Please review the admission requirements for the program of your interest to see if you meet the minimum requirements. - Know your rights and responsibilities.
+The U.S. Department of Education's Office for Civil Rights (OCR) website provides more information: https://www2.ed.gov/about/offices/list/ocr/transition.html

-Service Animals
+Service Animals: